618Studio/ERPsystem/README.md

 ## Thanks

-Here is main libraries we have used in our project.
+Here are main libraries we have used in our project.

 * ThinkPHP
 * OLIVEADMIN